 WIL is an integral part of this course, giving you an invaluable opportunity to gain practical experience and form strong relationships with industry stakeholders and professionals before graduating.
-Over the 4 years of this course you'll undertake a total of 500 hours of actual placement in hospitals and health clinics both locally and/or nationally.
+Over the 4 years (full time equivalent) of this course, you'll undertake at least 500 hours of real-world placement in clinical health services, hospitals, sporting partners, private organisations, and community clinics and health services, both locally and/or interstate.